MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pphysical_counter_overflow_handler.md

 * Call a pageable routine.

-The callback does not need to handle clearing any overflow registers as they will be handled by the HAL.
+The callback does not need to handle clearing any overflow registers as it will be handled by the HAL.

 ## -see-also